snipsco/snips-actions-templates/docs/snips-skill.md

 Each of these executable will be started by the skill server (and restarted in case the process exits/cashes).

-If a subfolder named `venv` exists, the `snips-skills-server` will try to activate the virtualenv before starting the executables (ie sourcing `venv/bin/activate` before starting the executable).
+If a subfolder named `venv` exists, the `snips-skill-server` will try to activate the virtualenv before starting the executables (ie sourcing `venv/bin/activate` before starting the executable).
 This can be used to easily install dependencies for a pyhton script.

 Any other file or folder is ignored by the `snips-skill-server`